sekkena/egypt-id-decode/README.md

 ## **License**

 This project is licensed under the MIT License.
 Created by Sekkena.
-See the [LICENSE](LICENSE) file for details.

 ---